Kicksecure/security-misc/README.md

 -   Enables randomisation of the kernel stack offset on syscall entries.

--   All mitigations for known CPU vulnerabilities are enabled and SMT is disabled.
+-   Mitigations for known CPU vulnerabilities are enabled and SMT is disabled.

 -   IOMMU is enabled to prevent DMA attacks along with strict enforcement of